 “It’s a giant community so there’s a lot of work to show,” Gardocki said, “Three-quarters of the people in this show might not submit next year so we’ll have a totally different show.”

 Colin Jenkins is a student in radio production and broadcast journalism at PCC.
 He has a B.A. in psychology from Earlham College.
 He grew up in Maryland listening to WAMU and WHFS (rip).
-He now lives in Hollywood with his wife, Bethy, a comedy writer and raconteur.
+He now lives in Hollywood with his wife, Bethy, a comedy writer who once told Laraine Newman where the bathroom was.